 Current Research Projects available

-The projects available for prospective D.Phil students beginning October 2017 are advertised via the link below.
+The projects available for prospective D.Phil students beginning October 2018 will be advertised shortly.
 If you are interested in pursuing any of these possibilities, you are strongly encouraged to contact the named supervisor directly to get further information.
 Please ensure that you submit a CV and cover message with your enquiry highlighting (i) the aspects of your education and training that make you suitable for the advertised project, (ii) the reasons for your interest in the specific project, and (iii) more generally, why you consider it important to undertake a PhD (DPhil) in the proposed area.

 There are three application deadlines: